There’s little more in this world that beats growing something from scratch. There is a sense of pride in watching it grow.

 A fish tank and garden all in one!
 Grow your own herbs and vegetables with this clever aquaponic farm.
 As your fish produces natural waste, it becomes fertilizer for the plants above.

-This three-gallon tank is the perfect home for a fish and up to six plants (plus whatever aquatic plants you choose to add to the tank itself) – get yours ordered now and be sure you keep scrolling to see the 7 herbs that you can grow in water.
-They are avaiable on Amazon and you can get yours here
+This three-gallon tank is the perfect home for a fish and up to six plants (plus whatever aquatic plants you choose to add to the tank itself).
+They are available on Amazon.

 Did you know that you can regrow the following herbs in water?
 Well according to Homemade by Jade the following will flourish.

 They outline 10 popular vegetables including carrot greens, leeks, lettuce, lemongrass, green onions, garlic, chives, fennel, cabbage, and bok choy.
-They have instructions and also further advice on what else you can regrow.
+They have instructions and advice on what else you can regrow.

 10 Foods That You Can Regrow